conceptadev/rockets/packages/nestjs-authentication/README.md

       entities: [User, Pet],
     }),
     AuthLocalModule.forRoot({
-      // this lookup contains byUsername method
+      // this service contains the byUsername method
       userLookupService: new MyAuthLocalUserLookupService(),
       // this service contains the validate the password logic
       passwordValidationService: new MyAuthLocalPasswordValidationService(), //
     }),
     AuthJwtModule.forRoot({
-      // this lookup contains bySubject method that will get user based on the token
+      // this contains the bySubject method that will get user based on the token
       userLookupService: new MyJwtUserLookupService(),
       // service to validate the jwt token
       verifyTokenService: new MyJwtVerifyTokenService(),